abhi152003/speedrun-stylus/packages/nextjs/guides/getting-started.md

 ---
-title: Getting Started with SpeedRunEthereum
+title: Getting Started with SpeedRunStylus
-description: Learn how to get started with SpeedRunEthereum challenges
+description: Learn how to get started with SpeedRunStylus challenges
 ---

-Welcome to SpeedRunEthereum!
+Welcome to SpeedRunStylus!
 This guide will help you get started with the challenges and set up your development environment.

 ## Prerequisites